CrayLabs/SmartSim-Scaling/driverthroughput/README.md

 The input parameters to the test are used to generate permutations of tests with varying configurations.

-## Co-located throughput
+## Colocated throughput

-Co-located Orchestrators are deployed on the same nodes as the application.
-This improves throughput performance as no data movement "off-node" occurs with co-located deployment.
-For more information on co-located deployment, see [our documentation](https://www.craylabs.org/docs/orchestrator.html)
+Colocated Orchestrators are deployed on the same nodes as the application.
+This improves throughput performance as no data movement "off-node" occurs with colocated deployment.
+For more information on colocated deployment, see [our documentation](https://www.craylabs.org/docs/orchestrator.html)

 Below is the help output.
 The arguments which are lists control the possible permutations that will be run.